- We are increasing independence and oversight of our Professional Conduct function

 - Having an experienced lawyer/firm available in an advisory capacity to assist the Tribunals’ members with any questions or issues of law or legal process that may arise, when requested to do so by the chair

-- Providing for video and conferencing facilities where appropriate.
-Implementing an advanced electronic case management system
+- Providing for video and conferencing facilities where appropriate and implementing an advanced electronic case management system

-- Increased number of hearings to further expedite matters.
+- Increasing the number of hearings to further expedite matters.

-Committee and Panel members are to be appointed following nomination by the Nominations and Governance Committee.
+Committee and Tribunal members are to be appointed following nomination by the Nominations and Governance Committee.

 We are currently updating our professional compliance framework which includes the Chartered Accountants ANZ By-Laws, Regulations and Policies to enable the above changes.
-We expect to ask members to vote on the By-Law changes in November 2015.
+We expect to ask members to vote on the By-Law changes in early 2016

 About Professional Conduct